MVPWorkshop/greenchain/README.md

 ## Features

-* Add a product to the platform
+* Add a waste data to the platform
-* Search for a particular product
+* Search for a particular waste
-* Add certifications to products (e.g. "biological", "non-GMO", etc.)
+* Add certifications to data (e.g. "pet", etc.)
 * Browse a product's version history
 * See the product's previous positions on a map
 * Combine products into one